immersive-command-system/RadiationVisualization/README.md

     python GenerateRadiation.py --HOST <host_address> --PORT <port_number ELEMENT2>
     python GenerateCloud.py --HOST <host_address> --PORT <port_number ELEMENT1>

-    #RUN GenerateRadiation.py before GenerateCloud.py
+**RUN GenerateRadiation.py before GenerateCloud.py**

 If the flags for HOST and PORT are not provided, the default values for HOST and PORT are `LOCALHOST` and `50007`/`50008`/`50009` respectively.
+If you are using these defaults, you can alternatively run `make generate -j2` to run Position and Radiaiton simultaneously then Cloud after Position is complete.

 Go back to Unity, and you’ll see the visualizations start.